mozilla-services/heka/docs/source/developing/plugin.rst

 hekad will exit.
 However, once hekad is running, if a plugin should fail (perhaps because a network connection dropped, a file became unavailable, etc), then hekad will shutdown.
-This shutdown can be avoided if your plugin supports being restarted.
+This shutdown can be avoided if your plugin supports being restarted or would prefer hekad to continue running even though the plugin has stopped.

-To add restart support to your plugin, the `Restarting` interace defined in the `config.go
+To add restart support to your plugin, the `Restarting` interface defined in the `config.go
 <https://github.com/mozilla-services/heka/blob/master/pipeline/config.go>`_
 file::

     type Restarting interface {
-        Cleanup()
+        RestartCheck() (restart bool)
     }

 A plugin that implements this interface will not trigger shutdown should it fail while hekad is running.
+The `RestartCheck` method will be called every time the plugins' main run method exits.
+If it returns `true` than the plugin will be restarted, otherwise it will be allowed to shutdown while hekad remains running.
+Any cleanup that needs to be performed should be done in this method.

-The `Cleanup` method will be called when the plugins' main run method exits, a single time.
-Then the runner will repeatedly call the plugins Init method until it initializes successfully.
+If the plugin should be restarted, the runner will repeatedly call the plugins `Init` method until it initializes successfully.
 It will then resume running it unless it exits again at which point the restart process will begin anew.

 .. _custom_plugin_config: